 - Attendance at an eligible private, sectarian or nonsectarian, school

 Who is eligible for a McKay Scholarship?

-Any parent of a public school student with a disability who has an Individual Education Plan (IEP) and who is dissatisfied with the student's progress may receive a McKay Scholarship if the student meets the following requirements:
+Any parent of a public school student with a disability who has a current Individual Education Plan (IEP) or a 504 Plan may receive a McKay Scholarship if the student meets the following requirements:

 - By assigned school attendance area or by special assignment, the student has spent the prior school year in attendance at a Florida public school.
 Prior school year means that the student was enrolled and reported by a school district for funding during the preceding October and February FTE surveys in Pre-K through grade 12, or the student was enrolled and reported for funding by the Florida School for the Deaf and the Blind during the preceding October and February student membership surveys in kindergarten through grade 12.
 However, the dependents of military families transferred into the state are not required to have been in attendance during the prior school year.